About Bovine TB

 60 days, the same window as a routine whole herd test.

-How do I know if my herd is moving onto six monthly testing?
+How do I know if my herd requires six monthly surveillance testing?

-Please see the table above which outlines the current testing regime in Edge Area counties, and the new testing regime being introduced from January 2018.
-If your herd is located in one of the split counties (Berkshire, Derbyshire and Hampshire) then please see the TB information note for a list of parishes that will be subject to six monthly testing.
+Please see the table above which outlines the previous testing regime in Edge Area counties, and the current testing regime.
+If your herd is located in one of the split counties (Berkshire, Derbyshire and Hampshire) then please see the TB information note for a list of parishes that are subject to six monthly surveillance testing.
 APHA will advise you in writing if your herd will be subject to six monthly testing.

-Can my six monthly test count as a pre-movement test?
+Can my six monthly surveillance test count as a pre-movement test?

 What is a radial test?